bergie/bergie.github.com/now/index.md

 * Preparing for the [German sailing license](https://de.wikipedia.org/wiki/Sportbootf%C3%BChrerschein_Binnen) exam
 * Trying to publish daily at my linklog, [Bergie Today](http://bergie.today/)
 * Porting the contents of this site to The Grid

+This status page was inspired by [Derek Sivers](https://sivers.org/nowff).